The Best VPN for Remote Work and Travel in 2025

 What Is a VPN and Why Do You Need One?

 A VPN functions like an invisibility cloak for your online presence.
 Imagine you’re working in Porto, Portugal, but anyone tracking your internet activity sees you in Tuscaloosa, Alabama.
-That’s the the power of a VPN: it masks your real location to keep your online activity secure.
+That’s the power of a VPN: it masks your real location while keeping your online activity secure.

 So, what’s the best VPN?
 And, how do you choose the best VPN?
 That’s a tricky question.
 If you’re an Avgeek, then It’s similar to asking which stealth technology is better: the SR-71 Blackbird or the F-22 Raptor.
 Both are renowned for evading detection, but each serves different purposes and excels under different conditions.
 The SR-71 was built for high-speed, high-altitude reconnaissance, while the F-22 Raptor is designed for combat stealth and agility.
 In the same way, VPNs vary based on several factors, such as the size of the company, its ability to scale, how accessible the service is to users, and how effectively it masks your location.

 CNN’s Underscored Money came up with their list of Best VPN services in 2024 and the Best VPN for iPhone in 2024, but let’s be honest—they didn’t really test these services under real-world conditions.
 Their staff isn’t running their machines 24/7 with actual work on the line, truly benchmarking how these VPNs perform when you need them the most.
 You can’t just pick a VPN for casual use; you have to push these services to the limit—pedal to the metal—especially when you’re working remotely in high-stakes environments.
-Take it from someone who’s been there: as a real remote traveler working in tech, I’ve put VPNs through the wringer.
-After a litany of travels, including a 7-week, 7-country, straight-back-to-back trip from the middle of the Atlantic to near (kind of) the Russian border and rural Norway—I’ll show you what you REALLY need to get work done.
+T

-The Key Features of a VPN for Remote Work
+Key Features to Look for in a Remote Work VPN

 CNN’s scoring system includes a bunch of stuff that doesn’t really matter.
 When working remotely for major U.S. companies, the following five points matter most in a real-world setting:

-• DO NOT care about the cost: You’re masking your location and ensuring your freedom to work remotely, anywhere in the world.
+• Cost is Secondary: Don’t skimp on your VPN—you’re masking your location and ensuring your freedom to work remotely, anywhere in the world.

-• IP Switching: If you’re in Taiwan or New Zealand, can you easily select a West Coast-based server?
+• IP Switching: Can you easily select appropriate regional servers?
+If you’re in Taiwan or New Zealand, can you switch to a West Coast-based server?
 If you’re in Portugal lounging on the Algarve or in London, can you easily switch to an East Coast server?

-• TEST, TEST, TEST: You want to stress-test VPNs in real-world conditions where reliability matters most.
+• TEST, TEST, TEST: Stress-test VPNs in real-world conditions where reliability matters most.
 Can your VPN handle simultaneous tasks like video conferencing, uploading large files, and running Chrome with 30+ tabs open?
 Can you access your work logins—like HubSpot or Salesforce?
 If you login to these services, did you get an error?
 Did you do a dry-run at home before you leave.
 This is where services like NordVPN can fail and get you in trouble.

-• Uptime and Reliability: What’s the average uptime for a VPN service?
-If you leave your computer running for 16+ or 24+ hours straight, will the internet connection drop?
-Does it give you the freedom to select between dedicated, shared VPNs, or rotating sticky IPs?
+• Uptime and Reliability: What’s the VPN’s average uptime?
+Will your connection remain stable if you leave your computer running for 16+ or 24+ hours?
+Does it offer options between dedicated, shared, or rotating sticky IPs?

 Upload Image...